 Keywords: excreta, ecological sanitation, environmental justice, religious communities, indispensability

-My theory is that by using the example of shit to examine foundational definitions of religion and religious activity, shit registers as sacred, and shitting as a ritual activity.
-This counters the placement of shit as profane, and shitting as unceremonial.
-As an essential part of life, wellness, vulnerability, rites of passage (e.g. potty training and entering elderhood), social structures, and ecological connection, why has shitting been so disregarded in the literature of Religion?
 Why the silence and intricate social conventions that render shit as inaudible and invisible as possible?
-In areas where freshwater flush toilets are the main excreta infrastructure technology (ExIT), why is there so much resistance to ExIT system transformation, even as water-based sanitation is known to toxify rivers and lakes?
-Why is addressing the global sanitation crisis one of the most underfunded collective initiatives?
-How is the treatment of shit, when it is rendered disposable, replicated in the treatment of people, when they are rendered disposable?
-What possibilities of literal and metaphorical (re)integration are there, for materials and populations rendered expendable?
+In areas where freshwater flush toilets are the main excreta infrastructure technology (ExIT), why is there so much resistance to ExIT system transformation, even as water-based sanitation is known to be financially costly as well as to toxify rivers and lakes?
+Why is addressing the worldwide sanitation crisis one of the most underfunded global initiatives?
+How is the treatment of shit, labeled a disposable material, replicated in the treatment of people, when they are labeled disposable?
+As in, who is being treated like shit by this society?
+What is happening to them?
+What possibilities of literal and metaphorical (re)integration are there, for materials and populations designated expendable?
+How does the word shit function linguistically in US American English, and what’s at stake in its use?

-This dissertation concludes that refugee farmers are treated like shit by US society, partially because they are ambiguous in citizenship, legal status, racialization, and cultural de/assimilation practices, and cannot be neatly categorized.
+The choice of ethnographic field study was intentional as refugee farmers are treated like shit by US society, partially because they are ambiguous in citizenship, legal status, racialization, and cultural de/assimilation practices, and cannot be neatly categorized.
 This parallels shit’s ambiguity.
 In being both alive and dead, fertilizer and poison, attractive and repulsive, shit also cannot be neatly categorized.
-This causes great discomfort in the dominant social paradigm (DSP), which has come to prominence in its ability to enforce its categorizations and classifications, not in the least upon “shithole countries” from whence refugees come.
+This causes great discomfort in the DSP which has come to prominence in its ability to enforce its categorizations and classifications, not in the least upon places perceived as “shithole countries,” from whence refugees come.
+In examining marginal material, from the context on the margins, by a scholar from and associated with historically marginalized communities, this dissertation makes a unique contribution to the emergent interdisciplinary field of discard studies (through Religion and Environmental Studies).
+Central to that field are the questions of who and what is discarded, and the systems of wasting and power therein.
+While only shit is extensively discussed throughout this text–urine, menstrual blood and other bodily excreta are sidelined as is any focus on shitting, the questions of integrative ways to discard as humans, and think about our discard as communities, are central.